josoroma-zz/Meteor-React-Experiment/readme.md

 meteor add react
 ```

-Includes everything you need to get started using React in Meteor: the React library itself, automatic compilation of .jsx files, and a ReactMeteorData mixin for loading data.
+Includes everything we need to get started using React in Meteor:

+ - The React library itself.

+ - Automatic compilation of .jsx files.

+ - A ReactMeteorData mixin for loading data.

 ```
 rm experiences.js